SKH-TMS/Navbar-Fixes/v2/README.md

-# Version 1
+## Version 2

-## Admin Participants Controls

-- Admin can Update and Delete the participants.
-- Admin can see all the teams which a specific participant leads.
-- Admin can see all the teams in which the participant is amung the members.
+### Fixes
-- Admin can see the ptojects assigned to the team.
+-Added the back routing to the pages of the admin
-- Admin can see all the Tasks assigned with project to a Team.
+- Added missing context refreshing to the profile of a normal user
+-